Prathamesh52-28/Boat_project/README.md

 Now when you click on "Proceed to Payment" you will be directed to the product page.

-Here how it looks like.Payment Page
+Here how it looks like.Payment Page is created by Prathamesh Nimje.

 ![payment page](https://user-images.githubusercontent.com/113714058/205997533-fa539eac-63b1-4a65-9fb1-8d4924bf62c6.png)